nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) In the sub-tab *Buffer*, check the box *Draw text buffer* to make the label easier to read.

-#) How deep must the retention area be so that it can contain all the water that flows into the flood prone area at Vaethvey 21-29?
+#) How deep must the retention area be so that it can contain all the water that flows into the flood prone area at Vaethvej 21-29?

 #) Use the |value_tool| *Value Tool* to find out what the current elevation is within the new retention area.
 What should be the new elevation of the bottom of the retention area?